8 Ways to Use HubSpot and WordPress Together (Updated)

 Alternatively, or more realistically, "additionally," you can use live chat embedded on your site.
 I'm a big proponent of live chat when you can support it.
 Live chat enables you to engage with customers, answer their questions, and convince them to take action all from right there on your page.

-Chatbots HubSpot
+Chatbots Hubspot

 HubSpot's chatbot system allows you to link up to customers in real-time using your own communications dashboard, and it also gives you the ability to configure some basic chatbots to handle initial filtering and question answering, sort of like a phone tree.
 It's not the world's most advanced chatbot system – it doesn't even use ML or AI to handle interpreting and generating responses – but it's still very robust.
 You can even integrate the chatbot with other systems too.